Mario730/bobdauber/README.md

 - make vectorized icon in black
     - send ideas to bob

-- hom page cycle image,
+- home page cycle image,
     - feed of new posts

 - video of piece on turntable as well